What Are Micro Conversions, Why They Matter & 10 Examples

 Comments show that a user is highly engaged and interested in the content you’re publishing on your site.
 The more comments you get, the more likely you’ll see a steady stream of users moving toward your macro goals.

-Conversion optimization tip: You can encourage your site visitors to comment on your articles and blog posts by adding a call-to-action like “Tell us what you think in the comment section.”
+Conversion optimization tip: You can encourage your website visitors to comment on your articles and blog posts by adding a call-to-action like “Tell us what you think in the comment section.”

 8. Viewing multiple pages